sceckert/presentations/slides/IntroDH-F22-wk6-thu.md

 We can split up our data so each song is on its own row:

-14. Click on the triangle in the "song_titles"" column, and select "Edit cells" and then, "Split multi-valued cells..."
+14. Click on the triangle in the "song_titles" column, and select "Edit cells" and then, "Split multi-valued cells..."

 ![image](../images/OpenRefine7.png)